Virginia Resources Updated: May 11, 2020

 North Carolina Resources Updated: May 8, 2020

 COVID-19 Key Resource List (Virginia):

 Commonwealth of Virginia Official COVID-19 Website

 This website is a comprehensive resource that provides information pertaining to official actions, guidance, updates, and information about the novel coronavirus.
-The Department of Social Services has recently launched a website to streamline access to resources and guidance for citizens.

 COVID-19 Additional Resources (Virginia):

 - Businesses impacted by COVID-19 can request to defer the payment of state sales tax due for 30 days.

 - When granted, businesses will be able to file no later than April 20, 2020 with a waiver of any penalties.

 - The Virginia Department of Taxation is extending the due date of payment of Virginia individuals and corporate income taxes.
 While the filing deadlines remain the same, the due date for individual and corporate income tax will now be June 1, 2020.